 Robert leads the Satellite Imagery group which develops derived products for situational awareness and nowcasting.
 These products include cloud properties, the identification of convective systems, mineral dust, volcanic ash and sulphur dioxide.
 The imagery is directly available to forecasters in the Met Office Operations Centre; moreover, the products we generate feed directly into the data assimilation for the Global and UK versions of the Met Office Unified Model (MetUM), into our aviation nowcasting systems and into the initialisation of the NAME dispersion model.

 Robert has worked for the Met Office since January 2008.
-Prior to joining the Met Office, Robert completed a physics MSci degree at the University of Cambridge, and then worked as a metrologist studying laser pulse duration and standards for fibre-optic communication at the National Physical Laboratory (UK).
-In 2003 Robert completed a PhD at the University of Cambridge studying the effects of turbulent mixing in the troposphere on optical propagation and imaging, followed by four related postdoctoral fellowship positions supported by respectively: the University of Leiden; the European Commission's Marie Curie programme; Arcetri Observatory; and the Max Planck Gesellschaft.
+Prior to joining the Met Office, Robert completed a PhD at the University of Cambridge studying the effects of turbulent mixing in the troposphere on optical propagation and imaging, followed by four related postdoctoral fellowship positions supported by respectively: the University of Leiden (Netherlands); the European Commission's Marie Curie programme; Arcetri Observatory (Italy); and the Max Planck Gesellschaft (Germany).